 Watch how any blackbird pulling at a worm, continually checks for predators.
-And hares ears are always scanning for trouble while they're eating.
+And hares ears are always scanning for danger while they're eating.
 Or when dozing, how the hare turns his ears outwards, open for sounds, and sleeping birds have one eye open.

-Animals balance all their focussed activity with broadbanding.
-It doesn't replace any activity or dozing, it makes it safe.
+Animals use this mode of sensing in combination with all their focussed activities, and while passively dozing.
+It doesn't replace any activity, it makes it safe.
+It's part of being alive.
 Broadbanding is part of the mix.

+It's nothing special, every animal does it.
+Every animal except humans.
 Broadband sensing is a forgotten part of life's basic balance.

-We can build on this by taking a blank sheet of A4, - fold it in half and hold it infront of your eyes - focus on it but look at the interesting things happening all around it.
-Then move it a few inches away, check the surroundings again - move it another few inches away and keep focussing on it but looking all around it.
+You might be able to get into the feeling quickly, if you find a blank sheet of A4, - fold it in half and hold it sideways infront of your eyes.
+Focus on it, and concentrate, but look at the interesting things happening all around it.
+Then move it a few inches away, look around it again - move it another few inches away and keep focussing on it but looking all around it.

 My experience is that instead of looking at the world like a T.V. screen, it feels as though i'm right up inside the T.V. screen.
 The normal feeling of subject looking at object is considerably different, it's a 'being with' what i'm seeing, instead of looking at it.